igrorp/pre-miRNA-plot/README.md

 3.1 <a href="#31-input-files">Input files</a><br>
 3.2 <a href="#32-exploring-the-parameters">Exploring the parameters</a></li>

+ 1. Configuration
+ 1.1 Python
+ 1.2 Vienna RNA package
+ 2. Installation
+ 3. How to use
+ 3.1 Input files

 </ol>
 <h1 id="configuration">1.
 Configuration</h1>
 Pre-miRNA-plot has some dependencies and you need to check whether you have to install or update them.